mosip/documentation/docs/setup-steps-1.1.0.md

 ### Steps to generate Android APK

-* Once all above steps are done, you can trigger the Android APK build for your env https://github.com/mosip/mosip-compliance-toolkit-ui/actions/workflows/android.yml
+* Once all the steps mentioned above are completed, you can trigger the Android APK build for your env https://github.com/mosip/mosip-compliance-toolkit-ui/actions/workflows/android.yml

 * You may need GitHub repository write access.